Petroglyph National Monument

 Petroglyph National Monument protects a variety of cultural and natural resources including five volcanic cones, hundreds of archeological sites and an estimated 24,000 petroglyph images carved by Ancestral Pueblo peoples and early Spanish settlers.
 Many of the images are recognizable as animals, people, brands and crosses; others are more complex.
 Their meaning was, possibly, understood only by the carver.
 These images are the cultural heritage of a people who have long since moved into other areas and moved on through history for many reasons.
-The monument is intended as a protection for these lands and sites from and for visitors to see and appreciate for generations to come.
+The monument is intended as a protection for these lands and sites for visitors to see and appreciate for generations to come.
 The national monument is managed in a manner that allows recreational use.
 The monument has four major sites that visitors can access, Boca Negra Canyon, Rinconada Canyon, Piedras Marcadas Canyon, and the Volcano Day Use trails.